Board of directors

 In its desire to act, and be seen to act as an ethical corporation, BC Hydro and its subsidiaries have adopted a director and employee code of conduct.

 Directors are reimbursed for travel and accommodation costs incurred to attend board and committee meetings.
 Expenses are paid upon receipt of a completed expense claim form with supporting receipts.
-An annual report on director expenses is made to the Audit and Finance Committee.
+An annual report on director expenses is made to the Audit, Finance & Capital Committee.

-Meeting fees and retainers [PDF, 11 KB] are paid to directors on a quarterly basis in accordance with Treasury Board Directive 2/17 dated December 15, 2016.
-The Provincial Government website has the guidelines [PDF, 661 KB] for remunerating Crown Agency Boards.
+Meeting fees and retainers [PDF, 20 KB] are paid to Directors on a quarterly basis in accordance with Treasury Board Directive 2/20 dated April 1, 2020.
+The Provincial Government website has the guidelines [PDF, 97 KB] for remunerating Crown Agency Boards.

 Composition and succession

-The board reviews the skills, experience, background and diversity of the board in relation to BC Hydro's strategic direction.
-The board chair communicates the results of this review to the B.C.
-Provincial Government through the B.C.
-Board Resourcing and Development Office (BRDO), access to which can be made through the Provincial Government website.
+The Board reviews the skills, experience, background and diversity of the Board in relation to BC Hydro's strategic direction.
+The Board Chair communicates the results of this review to the Government of B.C. through the B.C.
+Board Resourcing and Development Office (BRDO), access to which can be made through the provincial government website.